-Sometimes you take a trip you’ll never forget: Breckenridge, Colorado.
+Sometimes you take a trip you’ll never forget, and one of those trips for us was to Breckenridge, Colorado.
 Local transplants will tell you they came for the skiing, but they stayed for the many things to do in Breckenridge in summer.

 After visiting Breck in the summer, I totally get that statement, and you will too once you visit.
 Read on to find out all the best summer activities in Breckenridge, Colorado, and start making your list for the best vacation ever.